thinktandem/thinktandem.io/src/content/articles/drupal6lts-php7-platform.md

 Why are we writing about this?
 -------------------

 Drupal 6 reached end of life on February 24th, 2016.
 This means that your Drupal 6 site is no longer receiving security updates, all its modules are now marked unsupported, and all support requests will no longer be responded to.
-The problem with this is that there is still well over 50,000 Drupal 6 sites out there at the time of this blog post.
-Some smaller organizations don't have the budget to make a major CMS upgrade / migration and have to maintain what they have.
+The problem is that there are still well over 50,000 Drupal 6 sites out there at the time of this blog post.
+Smaller organizations may not have the budget to make a major CMS upgrade / migration and have to maintain what they have.
 So these sites still need to be kept up to date and safe from any potential hacks.
 We have helped a handful of Drupal 6 sites remain secure and it is not that difficult to do.

 Drupal 6 Long Term Support
 ------------------

-Fortunately there are a handful of companies and individuals whom are maintaining Drupal 6 core and a some modules on their own.
-You [can read more](https://www.drupal.org/project/d6lts) about these companies and what they are doing to help out.
+Fortunately, there are a handful of companies and individuals who are maintaining Drupal 6 core and some modules on their own.
+[You can read more about these companies and what they are doing to help out](https://www.drupal.org/project/d6lts).
 There is also a [GitHub project page](https://github.com/d6lts) that has not only a LTS version of Drupal 6 core, but other contrib modules that are maintained as well.

 These efforts have also let Drupal 6 become compatible with PHP 7.1+.
 This is another huge help since PHP 5 and PHP 7.0 just became unsupported on Jan 1, 2019.
 You can easily get Drupal 6 working on PHP 7.1 and soon 7.2 as well.
 This helps extend the life of your Drupal 6 site for some time.